HappyPathway/ai-library-framework/autodoc/dependencies.md

 Python 2 and 3 compatibility utilities

-AgentRunResult(output="Based on the documentation, the 'six' package is a Python 2 and 3 compatibility library.
-It provides utility functions to help developers write code that runs smoothly on both Python 2.7 and Python 3.3+ by abstracting away version-specific differences.
-Its primary use case is enabling cross-version compatibility for Python projects.")
+AgentRunResult(output='Six is a Python 2 and 3 compatibility library that enables developers to write code compatible with both Python 2.7+ and 3.3+.
+It achieves this by providing utility functions to smooth over version differences and is conveniently packaged as a single, easily integratable Python file.
+Its primary use case is for projects needing to maintain cross-version Python compatibility.')

 **Links:** [Website](https://pypi.org/project/six/)